Forage saw an opportunity to help online grocers accept payment from government food-assistance programs.

 When selecting a banking-as-a-service partner, Forage evaluated all the major players in the space.
 Ultimately, they chose to partner with Unit for two reasons.

-By contrast, Unit shoulders the burden of compliance so that Forage can focus on other priorities.
+By contrast, Unit partners with banks and technology providers to streamline compliance so that Forage can focus on other priorities.
 They launched their banking features in just over three months.

 The second reason Forage partnered with Unit was the quality of customer success and support.
 Fimbres cites the responsiveness of Unit’s team, detailed technical docs and guides, and a dedicated Slack channel among his favorite attributes.